pleabargain/EnglishHelpsYourCareer/english_question_words.md

 - How long will it take to drive there?
 - How many miles to the next oil change?
 - How long will your trip take?
+- How long will it take to get a working prototype?
 - How long was your walk?
 - How long did it take you to find a good candidate?
 - How long can I drive this car at night?